Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 At this point, POLAR GP does not offer the fullest experience or compatibility with other combinations of clinical notes and practice management software.

-What are the minimum computer monitor size and screen resolution requirements for POLAR GP?
+What are the minimum computer monitor size and screen resolution requirements for POLAR ?

-POLAR GP is most compatible on 22” to 24” (measured diagonally) wide-screen (16:9 aspect ratio) computer monitors.
+POLAR is most compatible on 22” to 24” (measured diagonally) wide-screen (16:9 aspect ratio) computer monitors.

 Screen resolutions will vary between computers, depended upon the capability and age of a computer’s graphics card (also called video or display card).